HackUCF/Role-Rotate-Bot/readme.md

 ### Prereqs:
 * Python 3.12 or newer
 * A Discord Bot Token (create one at the [Discord Developer Portal](https://discord.com/developers/applications))
+* guild id (server id) for the server you will run the bot in
+* role id for the role that you want to rotate around

 ### The downloading and running: